Tuntian

-Tuntian (屯田) or Tunken (屯墾) is a type of frontier "military-agricultural colonies" over the history of China.
-Troops were sent to harsh landscapes at the Chinese frontier to turn uncultivated land into self-sustained, agrarian settler colonies.
+Tuntian (屯田) or tunken (屯墾) was a form of frontier "military-agricultural colony" or settler colony in the history of China.
+Troops were sent to take over strategic under- or uncultivated land and convert it into a self-sustained, agrarian colony.
 In other words, the soldiers doubled as farmers.
+The system was adopted by other regimes throughout the Chinese cultural sphere.